tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/备案信息需真实有效_intl.md

-### According to the Measures for the Administration of the Filing of Non-Operational Internet Information Services
+### The Measures for the Administration of the Filing of Non-Operational Internet Information Services have the following provisions.
 Article 7: Any person who intends to engage in non-operational Internet information services shall truthfully fill in and submit the Registration Form for Filing of Non-operational Internet Information Services through the filing management system of the Ministry of Information Industry and complete the filing procedures.

 Article 22: Any person who provides services beyond the filed scope shall be subject to the order for rectification within a limited timeframe by the provincial communication administration bureau at its domicile and a fine of more than RMB 5,000 but no more than RMB 10,000.
 If the person refuses to make rectification, the website will be closed, and the filing will be canceled.